 Feminista Jones is a Philadelphia-based social worker, feminist writer, public speaker, and community activist.
 She is an award-winning blogger and the author of the novel Push the Button, the poetry collection The Secret of Sugar Water, and the highly anticipated Reclaiming Our Space: How Black Feminists Are Changing the World From the Tweets to the Streets(Beacon, Jan 2019).
-Her work centers Black American culture, critical race theory, intersectionality, women’s health and well-being, and she sits on the board of the Wayfinder Foundation, a grant-making organization that invests in women making a difference in their underserved communities.
+Her work centers Black American culture, critical race theory, intersectionality, women’s health and well-being.
+She sits on the board of the Wayfinder Foundation, a grant-making organization that invests in women making a difference in their underserved communities, FREE, a re-entry program for returning citizens, and The Hope Center for College, Community, and Justice.

 Feminista’s passion is writing and hers has been featured in the New York Times, Washington Post, Time, Essence, XOJane, Complex, Vox, Salon, and EBONY.
 In 2017, Feminista was named one of the 100 Most Influential People in Philadelphia by Philadelphia magazine and was later featured in Philadelphia Style magazine for her community work in 2018, Since 2013, Feminista has presented and lectured at various colleges and universities including Princeton, Cornell, Columbia, Boston University, UC Berkeley, and The University of Pennsylvania.
 She is a highly sought-after presenter for major conferences and has presented at several, including Netroots Nation, BlogHer, Woodhull Freedom Summit, Stanford University’s Online Feminism Conference, Drexel’s Racism in Medicine Conference, and more.
 In 2018, she was honored to give the Baccalaureate speech during Vassar College’s Commencement weekend.